EpiphanySoft/oo/Readme.md

     > MyMixin dtor
     > MyClass dtor

-In addition to life-cycle, the above example illustrates how to invoke methods in mixins when those methods are not copied into the class due to a name collision.
+In addition to life cycle, the above example illustrates how to invoke methods in mixins when those methods are not copied into the class due to a name collision.
 An alternative approach is to use a [method junction](./docs/Mixins.md#_junctions).
 Junctions are even more compelling when multiple mixins are involved.